DataDog/datadog-unix-agent/README.md

 agents.
 To do so, it has been stripped of unnecessary bloat and cut around irrelevant use-cases given the target platforms, sometimes at the expense of certain features.
-To maximize portability the agent will attempt to reduce the number of non pure-python dependencies to a minimum, and rely on packages with native support for the targeted OSes (AIX, currently).
+To maximize portability the agent will attempt to reduce the number of non pure-python dependencies to a minimum, and rely on packages with native support for the targeted OSes (AIX currently).

 ## AIX